 In a 454 calendar, the calendar year is divided into months based on a 4 weeks – 5 weeks – 4 weeks format.
 (This format is commonly used in retail businesses to more accurately compare sales between years).
 The layout of the calendar lines up holidays and ensures that same number of Saturdays and Sundays appear in comparable months.

-Use this window to verify settings before creating the calendar.
-If you need to make changes, click the Previous button, find the page that contains the options that you need to change, and make the correction.
+Use this page to verify settings before creating the calendar.
+If you need to make changes, select the Previous button, find the page that contains the options that you need to change, and make the necessary adjustments.

-Once you’re satisfied with the results, click Add (or Update) to create or update the calendar.
+Once you’re satisfied with the results, select Add or Update to create or update the calendar.

 Set Up Sharing

-- From the Calendar Views page (click the Smartsheet image in the upper-right corner of the app), click the share icon in the row of the calendar to display the Sharing window.
+- From the Calendar Views page (select the Smartsheet image in the upper-right corner of the app), select the share icon in the row of the calendar to display the Sharing page.

 - Switch Sharing to ON to allow anyone who is shared via Smartsheet to the source sheet or report to see the Calendar on their Calendar App.